mcore1976/antispy-jammer/README.md

 -------------------------------------------------------------------------------------

-AVR-GCC compilation and chip flashing :
+AVR-GCC compilation information and chip flashing :

 "mainXX.c" source code is prepared in AVR-GCC and has to be uploaded with AVRDUDE to the ATTINY85/ATTINY13 chip.